max-kly/myWeather/README.md

 15. For publishing direcotry enter `dist`

 ## `noSleep.js`
-`noSleep.js` file in the `backend` folder prevents Render from spinning down and turning off bacause of free plan.
-If you don't need that - delete the file and inside of `backend/api/index.js` remove `noSleep.js` from required files and from calling it on line 25.
+`noSleep.js` file in the `backend` folder prevents Render from spinning down and turning off bacause of inactivity (no API requests in a span of 15 mins) on the free plan.
+To prevent cold starts `noSleep` function makes server to make a request to itself every 2 minutes and keeps backend up and running 24/7.
+If you are not going to use free plan or not going to use Render and backend will be hosted without such limitations - delete the file and inside of `backend/api/index.js` remove `noSleep.js` from required files and from calling it on line 25.
+If you're going to use Render's free plan or any other hosting provider has similar limitations, make sure to update your backend URL in the `noSleep.js` file to your actual API URL.